whokilledkenney/learnr/README.md

 # 1. Introduction

 * R language is a dialect of S.
 * R is command driven, and the default prompt used to enter commands is `>`.
 Each command is executed one at a time.
+* Rstudio is an IDE, and is the most common way to program R.

+## 1.2 Interface

+* The _R Script_ is the box in the top left corner.
+* The _R Console_ is the box in the bottom left corner.
+* The _R Environment_ is the box in the top right corner.
+It displays the set of external elements added, which includes datasets, variables, vectors, functions, etc.

 # 2. Objects

 * In every computer programming language, variables provide a way of accessing the data stored in the computer's memory.
 * R doesn't provide direct access to that data stored in the computer's memory, but rather provides a variety of specialized data structures, called **_objects_**.
+* Objects are fundamentally a collection of data with associated functions, which are designed specifically to work on that data. _Classes_ are the various definitions of those functions and data.
 * Objects are referred to through symbols or variables.
 In R, symbols themselves are objects and can be manipulated.
 This is what differentiates R from other languages.
 * R objects can be basically anything.
 * We can do _operations_ on objects.
 This means that objects are communicating messages to other R objects, and the operations are how the object responds to that message.